 As a result, employees begin wasting significant time tracking down specific documents and resources.
 In fact, the average worker spends nearly 20% of their workweek tracking down information.

 This is why go links exist – a knowledge management tool to help you access and share information quickly and easily.
-In this Ultimate Guide to Go Links, we’ll cover the ins and outs of this productivity-boosting tool.
+In this guide to go links, we’ll cover what they are, how to create them, and how to use them.

 What are go links?

-Essentially, a go link is a short, customizable URL.
-This short URL can redirect to any webpage you choose, allowing you to turn any long and cumbersome link into a short link that you and your team can easily remember.
-Not only are they easy to type into the browser, but they are also easy to share verbally or visually.
+Go links are short, customizable URLs that can redirect to any webpage you choose.
+They allow you to turn long links into short links that you and your team can easily remember.
+Not only are they easy to type into your browser, but they are also easy to share verbally.

 For example, let’s say you’ve been working on a presentation in Google Slides.
 We all know Google links are long, and searching Google Drive for particular resources can be a pain.
 To easily access your presentation, you can shorten the link to go/presentation.
 This new link can be typed directly into your address bar to immediately direct you to the presentation.